 The Best Dumplings in Montreal

-Without further ado, here is Tastet’s list of the best dumplings in Montreal.
+Here is our list of the best dumplings in Montréal.

 Small, unpretentious restaurant on the Plateau Mont-Royal, where you can eat delicious dumplings.
 The two women behind this project arrived in Montreal as students.
 A few years later, they opened this little hidden gem as well as a Nouilles de riz Yunnan, a restaurant in Brossard.
 The dumplings are available to eat in or take out.